chrissix666/Jellyfin-Keyboard-LibraryNavigation/README.md

 **Home Videos**: `homevideos`, `homevideo`, `home videos`, `home video` — all identical<br>
 **Music**: `music`, `songs` — all identical<br>

-Any Movies or TV Shows alias lands you on that library's own first tab (enforced explicitly, not left to the page's own memory).
-Ten equivalent destinations across the different libraries:
+Any Movies or TV Shows alias lands you on that library's own first tab (enforced explicitly, not left to the page's own memory):
 ```
 movies		(remote · jump — Movies library)
 film		(remote · jump — same, "film" instead of "movies")